IRooc/miniweb-coreclr/README.md

 Other authentication mechanisms can also be used, see sampleweb for an example of Github auth.

 ## TODO
-* Maybe change usage files to a Razor Pages
+* Maybe change usage files to a Razor Pages?